OCA/stock-logistics-warehouse/stock_cycle_count/README.rst

 Once you have some rules configured for your warehouses, you can proceed as is described below.

 #.
-Go to "Inventory > Configuration > Warehouse Management > Warehouses".
+Go to "Warehouse > Configuration > Warehouses".
 #.
 Select all the warehouses you want to compute the rules in.
 #.
 Click on "Action" and then in "Compute Cycle Count Rules". (**note**: A
    cron job will do this for every warehouse daily.)